 The victim has been identified as Swathi Parachuri, 24, a software engineer with TCS Bangalore.
 Swathi, who was in the S5 coach, was on her way home to Guntur, Andhra Pradesh.

 Two of the injured, Sumanto Devanath, 37, and an unidentified passenger, are said to be “serious but stable”.
 Barring one passenger who had injuries on his neck, the rest suffered injuries on their legs.
 One of the injured, A Anjaneyalu from Ongole, Andhra Pradesh, a software engineer working in Bangalore, said he was lying down on his berth when the explosion hurt both his legs.

 All the injured were rushed to the Rajiv Gandhi Government General Hospital which is near the station.
 “We have specialists attending to the patients.
 The condition of all the injured is stable,” said Health Secretary J Radhakrishnan.
 The blasts damaged three coaches — S3, S4 and S5.
 The train finally left the station at 12:15 pm.
 “We have CCTV footage which will be checked by investigators,” said zonal general manager Rakesh Mishra.

-While investigators said it was too early to draw conclusions about the module and the group involved in Thursday’s blast, Intelligence agencies are also looking at continued…
+While investigators said it was too early to draw conclusions about the module and the group involved in Thursday’s blast, Intelligence agencies are also looking at the arrest of an alleged continued…